Ilirney (lake)

-Lake Ilirney (Chukchi Элер-нэй) is a group of two lakes of Bilibinsky District, Chukotka Autonomous Okrug, Russia.
-Lake Tytyl lies 33 km to the east.
+Ilirney (Chukchi Элер-нэй) is a group of two lakes in Bilibinsky District, Chukotka Autonomous Okrug, Russia.

+Archaeological remains of the Neolithic have been found on the shores of the lake.

 Etymology

 The name originated in the Chukchi word Eler-nei, meaning "rocky island", after the island located in the middle of the northern lake (Verkhniy Ilirneygytgyn).

 Geography

 The lakes are located on the southern side of the Ilirney Range in the upper reaches of the Maly Anyuy River, 20 km from Ilirney town.
 Dvukh Tsirkov, the highest peak of the range rises to the north of the lake.

 River Ilirneyveyem flows to the east of it.
-Archaeological remains of the Neolithic have been found on the shores of the lake.

 Southern Ilirney (Nizhniy Ilirneygytgyn) is a slightly larger lake located 8.5 km to the southwest of the northern lake.
 River Ilirneyveyem flows in and out of Southern Ilirney.
+Lake Tytyl lies 33 km to the east.